dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 Set up a custom domain with the Salesforce My Domain feature to put your Lightning Components to work.
 If you already have My Domain enabled in your Developer org, you can skip this section and the next one.

-1. From Setup, go to My Domain
+1. From **Setup**, go to **My Domain**
-2. Enter the subdomain name you want to use within the sample URL.
+2. Enter the **subdomain name** you want to use within the sample URL.
 For example, a company called Universal Containers wants to use the subdomain universalcontainers.
 The company’s login URL would be https://universalcontainers.my.salesforce.com/.
 Your name can include up to 40 letters, numbers, and hyphens.

 You can’t use these reserved words for subdomains: www *or* salesforce *or* heroku